abrisenomtz/ISQA3420/Four Use Cases.md

 	1. Title: Analyze Source Code
 	2. Primary Actor: Corporate Developer
-	3. Goal in Context: The Corporate Developer is able to successfully check package/file information with the information in the SPDX Database.
+	3. Goal in Context: The Corporate Developer is able to successfully check package/file information without submitting information to the SPDX Database.
 	4. Stakeholders and Interests:
 		- Corporate Developer: To receive a successful report of submitted source code.
 	5. Preconditions: